BC-Li/Psychics_2020_USTC/README.md

-# Psychics_2020_USTC
+# Psychics2020

-Slides and Homework for Psychics 2020.
+This is the slides selected of Psychics 2020.
+Lecturer: Yi Song